pierrotm777/MultiDecoderCoder/README.md

 	j set JETIEx mode
 	f set Failsafe values

- The DECODER know the protocols PPM, SBUS, IBUS, DSMX, SRLX, SUMD and JETIEx (Pro Micro only).
+ The DECODER mode know the protocols PPM, SBUS, IBUS, DSMX, SRLX, SUMD and JETIEx (Pro Micro only).

  The CODER mode know the protocols PPM and SBUS only.